 Gabriella Lee, Insta-blogger

 A personal branding photography session is a great way to connect with your customers by showing a different side of you, the face AND heart behind the business.
-It's a chance to show the fun you, not just a serious business owner but someone your customer can relate to.
+It's a chance to show the fun you, not just a serious business owner but someone your customer can relate to so you can formulate a connection that makes them want to choose you above your competition.

 These types of photos can be taken at work and/or at home and/or on location depending on what it is you do and what you want to show and say to your followers.